Luckbox314/PC-Boat/README.md

 ## Known bugs
-* Weird things happens if the window is resized when the boat is outside the initial harbor.
+* Weird things happen if the window is resized when the boat is outside the initial harbor.
 * Sometimes the background sound doesn't work, usually clicking the page and then reloading fix it.
 Several tries may be needed.